A guide to accessible content

 ✅ Work with enough color contrast

+Make sure there is sufficient contrast between the text and background colors.
 Contrast and color use are vital to accessibility.
 Enough contrast between the text and its background is necessary to make content readable for people with moderately low vision.

-- 4.5:1 Ratio for Normal Text: This is required for all reading text and headings that do not qualify as "Large Text".
+4.5:1 Ratio for Normal Text = This is required for all reading text and headings that do not qualify as "Large Text".

-- 3:1 Ratio for Large Text: This lower ratio is only allowed for text that is at least 18pt (24px), or 14pt (18.66px) and bold.
+3:1 Ratio for Large Text = This lower ratio is only allowed for text that is at least 18pt (24px), or 14pt (18.66px) and bold.

-- 3:1 Ratio for Non-Text Contrast: This is required for graphics, icons, and essential interface components (such as input field borders and button boundaries).
+3:1 Ratio for Non-Text Contrast = This is required for graphics, icons, and essential interface components (such as input field borders and button boundaries).

 ✅ Add alt text to images